gvwilson/thirdbit/src/fiction/iffy/index.md

 Sandrine asked.

 Doctor Johel waved a hand.
-"An old joke.
+"An old joke."
-Here."
-She pulled a flimsy of freshly-printed paper out of a slot in her desk and handed it to Sandrine.
-"Start with that and see what you can do.
-Surprise me, if you can."

-She saluted as she heard the door open behind her.
+Sandrine saluted as she heard the door open behind her.
 "Yes, ma'am.
 Thank you, ma'am."